eProsima/Fast-DDS-docs/docs/fastdds/security/access_control_plugin/access_control_plugin.rst

 DDS\:Access\:Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This built-in plugin provides access control using a permissions document signed by a trusted CA.
+This builtin plugin provides access control using a permissions document signed by a trusted CA.
 The DDS\:Access\:Permissions plugin requires three documents for its configuration which contents are explained in detail below.